John E. Johnston III, PG, CPG

 Introduction to Geologic Review

-Geologic Review is an ongoing program created by the Louisiana Geological Survey in 1982 which provides regulatory technical assistance to the Coastal Management Division (CMD) of the Louisiana Department of Natural Resources and to three districts of the U.S. Army Corps of Engineers (USACE).
+Geologic Review is an ongoing program created by the Louisiana Geological Survey in 1982 which provides regulatory technical assistance to the Office of Coastal Management (OCM) of the Louisiana Department of Natural Resources and to three districts of the U.S. Army Corps of Engineers (USACE).

 Geologic Review Meetings/Schedule:

 Geologic Review (GR) meetings are scheduled through the lead permitting agency involved with your permit application.
 Generally, the meetings are scheduled Tuesday through Thursday (except holidays) of every week.
-The lead agencies are the Office of Coastal Management Division (OCM) for the state and U. S. Army Corps of Engineers (COE) for the federal government.
+The lead agencies are the Office of Coastal Management (OCM) for the state and U. S. Army Corps of Engineers (COE) for the federal government.
 You should contact your permit analyst at the lead agency to arrange the meeting.
-If you do not know who this is, contact Christine Charrier or Karl Morgan at CMD at 225-342-7591.
-For COE-only permits, where no CMD permit is required, contact Ronnie Duke (western area), Martin Mayer (central area) or Mike Farabee (eastern area) at 504-865-1121.
+If you do not know who this is, contact Christine Charrier or Karl Morgan at OCM at 225-342-7591.
+For COE-only permits, where no OCM permit is required, contact Darrell Barbara (western area), John Herman (central area) or Mike Farabee (eastern area) at 504-865-1121.
 To insure maximum agency participation, a minimum of two weeks advance notice is suggested.

 Preapplication GR Meetings:

-The page describing the information needed for a Geologic Review meeting can be found here.
-Applicants occasionally fail to bring sufficient information and as a result the processing of their permit application is sometimes significantly delayed.
+View page describing the information needed for a Geologic Review meeting.
+Applicants occasionally fail to bring sufficient information and as a result a follow-up meeting may be required and the processing of their permit application is sometimes significantly delayed.
 Please bring everything listed if at all possible; please remember that items that are seemingly unimportant may be very important to the various permitting and commenting agencies involved.
-If you have any questions at all please contact John E. Johnston III at either firstname.lastname@example.org or at the Louisiana Geological Survey (225-578-8657).
-After business hours he can be reached at 225-931-6622.
-He can be faxed at 225-578-9257.
+If you have any questions at all please contact John E. Johnston III at either email@example.com or at the Louisiana Geological Survey (225-578-5320)or his cell phone at 225-931-6622.

 The only applicant personnel generally required for a Geologic Review meeting are the appropriate geologist and the appropriate petroleum engineer who are handling the prospect.
 In the event that there is a regulatory or environmental affairs coordinator or consultant involved in the permit then they should probably also be present.
 Other applicant personnel are generally not really essential to the meeting.
 Significant applicant delegations, while certainly allowed, are discouraged as they tend to make meetings large, slow, and inefficient.